agix/secretin/README.md

 Then your private key is wrapped with AES-CBC-256 and a derivedKey from your master password.

-As PBKDF2 is not supported yet on Chrome and Firefox, the key comes from 10 000 iterations of SHA256 on (masterPassword+random32BytesSALT)
+The derivedKey use PBKDF2 with SHA-256, 256 bits random salt and 10 000 iterations.

 When you create a secret, you give a title and a secret content.